Fazenda Progresso Pulped Natural

 HOW THIS COFFEE WAS PROCESSED

-This lot comes from the estate’s Fazenda São José plot.
-Forty percent of the cherries used for this coffee were carefully hand-selected at the peak of their ripeness by a specially trained team between June and August, and the remaining sixty percent was machine harvested.
+This lot comes from three of Progresso Estate’s plots: Floresta, São José and Três Irmãos.
+While some of the cherries used for this coffee were carefully hand-selected at the peak of their ripeness by a specially trained team between June and August, almost were machine harvested.
 Since 2023, Progresso have implemented cherry colour sorting, by installing a machine that uses infrared light to separate any green (unripe) fruit from the ripe red cherries that are ideal for processing.
 The cherries were then carefully processed as a pulped natural lot: the cherries’ skin and fruit were removed (using one of Progresso’s four depulpers) and the sticky, parchment-covered beans were laid out on a patio for one day.

 The coffee was then dried very slowly and thoroughly in mechanical dryers at 33o C for eight hours and then rested with no heat for four hours.
 The guardiolas were never filled over 60% capacity, to ensure heat was applied gently.
 This process was repeated for a total of 60 hours.
 Progresso has done a lot of experimentation with drying and has found that this method yields the best results and ensures that the coffee holds its quality over an extended period of time.